EnergyExemplarNorthAmerica/Python-PLEXOS-API/Input Files/README.md

 Demonstrates retrieving data from the PLEXOS input dataset.

+# 4. add_inputs.py

+Demonstrates adding PLEXOS inputs e.g., adding objects, properties, memberships.

-# 4. modify_inputs.py
+# 5. modify_inputs.py

-Demonstrates modifying PLEXOS inputs e.g., adding objects, properties, memberships, and modifying the values of existing attributes e.g., Horizon settings.
+Demonstrates modifying the values of existing attributes e.g., Horizon settings and properties.

-# 5. create_inputs.py
+# 6. create_inputs.py

 Demonstrates how to create a new dataset and add items to it.